Transportation in the Philippines: Airlines

 Philippine Airlines (PAL) is the national flag carrier of the Philippines and is the first commercial airline in Asia.
-Philippine Airlines remains as the country's biggest airline company, it has the largest number of international flights to the Philippines as well as domestic flights.
-As of 2013, Philippine Airlines flies to 8 domestic and 58 international destinations in 33 countries and territories across Asia, North America, South America, Africa, Oceania and Europe.
+As of 2013, Philippine Airlines flies to 8 domestic and 58 international destinations in 33 countries and territories across Asia, North America, and Oceania.
 The airlines operates hubs in Clark, Manila, Cebu, and Davao.
+Philippine Airlines (PAL) also announced the return of nonstop flights between Manila and New Chitose Airport (Sapporo) starting November 24, 2025, restoring direct connectivity important for tourism and cultural exchange after pandemic suspensions.

 Cebu Pacific is considered to be the country's low-cost carrier and leading domestic airline, flying to 37 domestic destinations.
-Since the launching of its international operations in November 2001, flies to 27 destinations in 15 countries and territories across Asia and Oceania.
+Since the launching of its international operations in November 2001, flies to 27 destinations in 15 countries and territories across Asia.
 As of 2024, the airline operates hubs in Manila, Cebu, Davao, Clark, and Iloilo.
+In 2026, Cebu Pacific announced its entry into the Saudi Arabian market with the launch of direct flights between Manila and Riyadh.
+The service, scheduled to begin on March 1, 2026, marked the airline’s expansion into long-haul operations in the Middle East and aimed to improve air connectivity for overseas Filipino workers in Saudi Arabia.
+The route is operated four times weekly using wide-body aircraft.

 Other low-cost carriers in the country include Cebgo, PAL Express, and Philippines AirAsia.
 These airlines have routes to several tourist destinations in the country.